Shakespeare's Stratford and the Cotswolds

 After a wonderful day of sightseeing, arrive back to London at the approximate time of 7:30pm.

-Return Point: Golden Tours Visitors Centre, Bus Stop 3, Bulleid Way, Victoria, London SW1W 9SH, which is a 3 minute walk to Victoria station.
+Return Point: Bus Stop 1, Bulleid Way, Victoria, London SW1W 9SR, which is a 3 minute walk to Victoria station.

 Due to a legal working hour’s restriction for drivers, if your tour arrives back into London after 7:45pm, you will be dropped off at Gloucester Road Underground Station, not Victoria.
 Your driver will drop you off within a couple of minutes’ walk to Gloucester Road Underground Station.
 Gloucester Road is in Zone 1 and is three stops on the Circle or District Lines to Victoria.
 The Piccadilly Line also runs through Gloucester Road, where it is only 5 stops to Piccadilly Circus.